Shashwat-Ghimire/Football-Statistics/README.md

 - What you need before you begin
 - Installing Python (with step-by-step instructions for Windows, macOS, and Linux)
 - Installing Git (with step-by-step instructions for Windows, macOS, and Linux)
+- Installing PostgreSQL (with step-by-step instructions for Windows, macOS, and Linux)
 - Verifying installations

 ## 2. Setting Up the Application